Frequently Asked Questions

 CAN I HAVE ACCESS TO INTERNET?

 No, unfortunately we cannot provide internet access.
+If you require internet access, you will need to provide your own.

 WHAT SHOULD I WEAR?